Go to My Ireland

 Sligo

-Ceoil and craic (music and fun) are on the menu at Sligo’s St Patrick’s Festival as the town tells the world what’s great about this Wild Atlantic Way wonder.
-Expect a traditional Irish music trail, historic walks, a parade and incredible performances at Queen Maeve Square.
+Ceoil and craic (music and fun) are on the menu at Sligo’s St Patrick’s Festival, which celebrates the Legends Live Here theme.
+Expect a colourful parade, traditional Irish music trail and incredible live entertainment at Queen Maeve Square.